kanisterio/kanister/docs/tasks/argo.rst

 backup an application at regular intervals.

 To summarize, ActionSets are CRDs that are used to backup or restore an application.
-The controller present in the Kanister namespace looks for ActionSets to execute in the given namespace.
+The controller present in the Kanister namespace looks for ActionSets and executes them using the provided Blueprint or other ActionSet.

-In this tutorial you will schedule the creation of a backup actionset using Argo Cron Workflows.
+In this tutorial you will schedule the creation of a backup ActionSet using Argo Cron Workflows.